Sign up for preview subscriptions

-This topic describes how to subscribe to the preview/partner offer and deploy an environment.
-The subscription you create will give you a Microsoft Online test tenant and a Microsoft Dynamics Lifecycle Services project where you can deploy an environment.
-You will also set up additional users in your Microsoft Online tenant and gain experience with the following service administration capabilities.
+This topic explains how to subscribe to the preview/partner offer and deploy an environment.
+The subscription that you create gives you a Microsoft Online Services test tenant and a Microsoft Dynamics Lifecycle Services (LCS) project where you can deploy an environment.
+This topic will also help you set up additional users in your Microsoft Online Services tenant and gain experience with service administration capabilities.
 Here are the skills that you will learn:

-- Subscribing and creating a new Microsoft Online test tenant
+- Subscribe, and create a new Microsoft Online test tenant.

-- Adding additional users to Microsoft Azure Active Directory and the client
+- Add users to Microsoft Azure Active Directory (Azure AD) and the client.

-- Subscription – A subscription provides you with an online, cloud environment and experience.
+Subscription – A subscription gives you an online cloud environment and experience.
 It also lets you see how customizations that you develop can be deployed to the cloud.

-- Microsoft Azure Active Directory – The cloud environment includes Azure Active Directory (AD), which helps you manage users, groups, security roles, and licenses for online applications, similarly to the way that you manage them for on-premise environments.
+Microsoft Azure Active Directory – The cloud environment includes Azure AD.
+Azure AD helps you manage users, groups, security roles, and licenses for online applications, much as you manage them for on-premise environments.

-- Developers and administrators – Developers and administrators are users who also have access to Lifecycle Services that lets them manage projects and environments.
+Developers and administrators – Developers and administrators are users who also have access to LCS that lets them manage projects and environments.
 These users are also end users.

-- Microsoft account – Microsoft accounts, which were formerly known as Passport accounts or Windows Live ID accounts, can't currently be used with Microsoft Dynamics 365 for Finance and Operations, Enterprise edition or other Microsoft Online Services.
-However, Microsoft accounts are still required for Microsoft Connect and other Microsoft Business Solutions sites, such as CustomerSource, PartnerSource, Lifecycle Services, Information Source, and Microsoft Dynamics Community.
+Microsoft account – Microsoft accounts were formerly known as Passport accounts or Windows Live ID accounts.
+Currently, Microsoft accounts can't be used with Microsoft Dynamics 365 for Finance and Operations, Microsoft Dynamics 365 for Retail, or other Microsoft Online Services.
+However, Microsoft accounts are still required for Microsoft Connect and other Microsoft Business Solutions sites, such as CustomerSource, PartnerSource, Information Source, and Microsoft Dynamics Community.
 You will continue to use your Microsoft account to access these services.

-- Office 365 admin center – The subscription management portal that Office 365 provides for administrators.
-The Office 365 admin center is used to provide user and subscription management functions.
+Microsoft Office 365 admin center – Office 365 admin center is the subscription management portal that Office 365 provides for administrators.
+Office 365 admin center is used to provide management functions for users and subscriptions.

-- Environments – You can deploy as many single virtual machine (VM) instances as you require.
+Environments – You can deploy as many single instances of a virtual machine (VM) as you require.
 We call these instances environments.

 - You've received an email that invites you to participate in the preview.